names = ('John', 'Lisa', 'Terminator', 'Python')

 print(semicolon_separated)

-in assignments¶The return value of a or b
+or in assignments¶The return value of a or b:

 a = 0